 Whether prosecuting violations civilly or criminally, the case must be brought before a judge.
 This means the parent who is bringing the case will need to prove that the violation occurred.
 Documenting evidence might include text messages, emails, or other communication, but it is important to remember that recording phone calls without the other party’s knowledge is generally illegal in Illinois.

 Successfully proving a violation occurred also requires showing that the violation was “willful.”
 The parent bringing the case must prove the violation occurred, but the parent accused of the violation must show that it was not wilful.
 If the violating parent had a good enough reason for violating the order, then they may not be held in contempt.

 Importantly, violations can only exist when there is a clear portion of the parenting agreement that is not being followed.
 For example, if a child is required to be with their father on Wednesday afternoon, but the parenting agreement does not stipulate how the child will get to the father’s home, then neither parent can be guilty of violating the order for not picking up or delivering the child to the father’s residence.

 Speak with a St. Charles, IL Parenting Plan Enforcement Attorney

 If your former spouse has stopped following the legally binding parenting plan, there can be serious consequences.
-An experienced Kane County divorce order enforcement attorney at Shaw Family Law, P.C. will listen to you, consider the options with you, and create a strategy to bring your ex into compliance.
+An experienced Kane County divorce order enforcement attorney at Shaw Sanders, P.C. will listen to you, consider the options with you, and create a strategy to bring your ex into compliance.
 Contact us today to find out how we can help you.
 Call our office at 630-584-5550 to schedule your free initial consultation.